pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 However, this method is not enough polite.
 Calling the `handleReport` method directly causes a problem that OS X ignores `EnableSecureEventInput`.
+(The normal privillege EventTap can observe all events even in Secure Keyboard Entry.)
 So we have to reject this approach for security reason.

 Due to the limitation of IOHIDPostEvent, we use the virtual device driver for only modifier flags.

 ## IOKit device value in kext